FeldrinH/TASmaniac/README.md

 ## WebSocket server

-It is possible to run TASManiac as a WebSocket server.
+It is possible to run TASmaniac as a WebSocket server.
 This allows you to send requests to play levels with a provided list of inputs from any programming language that has a WebSocket client.
 The levels are played with uncapped FPS, to evaluate inputs as fast as possible.

 To start the WebSocket server, run `launch_tasmaniac_server.bat` or the equivalent script for your operating system.